Dead Again: Production

+Kenneth Branagh said he was compelled to make Dead Again the moment he read Scott Frank's script as its affection for a time when movies were a bit more "audacious", particularly when it came to the Alfred Hitchcock films Branagh grew up watching on television such as Vertigo and Notorious, resonated with him.
+Stylistically, Branagh modeled Dead Again not only on Hitchock's filmography, but also Citizen Kane and the works of Edgar Allan Poe as he wanted the film's plot involving outlandish elements like reincarnation to have a gothic look removed from reality.
+In order to achieve the right tone, Branagh directed his composer Patrick Doyle to model the score off the works Bernard Herrmann scored for Hitchcock's films, something big and bold and melodramatic.

+Post-production

+According to Branagh, the film went through five different edits over the course of six months as he struggled with finding the right balance of humor, suspense, and romance during test screenings with some cuts coming out too silly while others were either too weird or bleak.
+Paramount Pictures grew nervous over Branagh's usage of black and white for the flashbacks with Branagh crediting Sydney Pollack for persuading Paramount on his behalf to allow them.
+Branagh did however credit Paramount with their patience as despite the studio's apprehension when the film didn't work right away, they were patient enough to give him the time he needed to find the right combination.

 Dead Again is an international co-production between the United States and the United Kingdom.
 According to the director's commentary on the DVD, the movie was filmed entirely in color.
-After test screenings, it was decided to use black and white for the "past" sequences to help clear up audience confusion.
-The final frame, once the mystery is solved, blooms from black and white to color.
+After test screenings, it was decided to use black-and-white for the "past" sequences to help clear audience confusion.
+The final frame, when the mystery is solved, blooms from black-and-white to color.

 Release

-Dead Again was released on August 23, 1991 in the United States and October 25, 1991 in the United Kingdom.
-It was later entered into the 42nd Berlin International Film Festival in February 1992.
+Dead Again was released August 23, 1991, in the United States, and October 25, 1991, in the United Kingdom.
+It was entered into the 42nd Berlin International Film Festival in February 1992.

 Home media

-The film was released on DVD on June 27, 2000 through Paramount Home Entertainment.
-The DVD Special Features include two audio commentaries and a theatrical trailer.
+The film was released on DVD June 27, 2000, through Paramount Home Entertainment.
+The DVD special features include two audio commentaries and a theatrical trailer.

-It was then released for the first time on Blu-ray on October 5, 2021; on the film's 30th anniversary.
+It was released for the first time on Blu-ray October 5, 2021, on the film's 30th anniversary.